all about rewards credit cards (guest post)

 Airline credit cards: These are only useful if you do a lot of traveling.
 Airline cards are not good for those who carry a balance from month to month, as the interest rates tend to be high.
 These cards offer a form of points or air miles that add up to free flights for card holders.
 Beware of blackout dates and other restrictions when you go to redeem your miles, though.

 What’s in it for the creditor?

 As an aside, you may be wondering how credit card companies afford to give you these perks?
-If there is no annual fee for the card, and you’re one of those customers who pays down their balance in full each month, isn’t the credit card company losing money on you?
+If there is for the card, and you’re one of those customers who pays down their balance in full each month, isn’t the credit card company losing money on you?
 No, actually.